 Therefore, the lighting project and the resulting nightscape was a crucial image for Milan’s effort being the protagonist around the world.

 The idea for illuminating such a sculptural bridge was based on underlining the original architect’s intention: revealing at night time the clean and slender geometry of the bridge giving out a seemingly eery, light and effortless image.

 Simple as it may seem, this lighting project was highly complex for two reasons: given the significant dimensions, every bridge arch was divided in various segments and each segment had dedicated light fittings with the adequate light output and beam angle, in order for the light effect to be homogeneous all along the arch.

-On the other hand, in order to conceal the fittings, they were integrated in the base basin and inside the handrail of each bridge.
+On the other hand, in order to conceal the bridge lighting fixtures, they were integrated in the base basin and inside the handrail of each bridge.

-The selection of the light sources was driven by the intention to reduce the maintenance requirements.
-Also, the significantly high luminance led to high power load requirements, while sustainability was also a major factor.
-This led to the selection of LED technology.
-Various mockups were made and a lot of samples had been tested in order to identify the correct balance between the effects along the arch ensuring also the quality of light.
+Opting for the LED technology was the choice.
+Then, various mockups were made and a lot of samples had been tested in order to identify the correct balance between the effects along the arch ensuring also the quality of light.